Welcome To My Tsa-la-gi ( Cherokee) Page

 Stand Watie was the only Indian to become a General in the Confederate Army.

-The first and only Indian tribe with two representatives (Sequoyah and Will Rogers)
+The first and only Indian tribe with two representatives (Sequoyah and Will

-in the National Statuary Hall in the Nation's Capitol Building, Washington, D.C.
+in the National Statuary Hall in the Nation's Capitol Building, Washington,

 First Masonic Lodge in Oklahoma.